How to use a vape pen to smoke weed & 7 devices first timers will love

 1) Volcano Desktop Vaporizer

-A desktop vaporizer is generally not portable, because they are larger and corded, so you have to plug them into a wall outlet.
-They generally have knobs or digital controls that allow you to precisely adjust the temperature to get optimum vaporization of your weed.
+Desktop versions for vaping cannabis are generally not portable, because they are larger and corded, so you have to plug them into a wall outlet.
+However, for anyone smoking weed who wants to eek out all possible health benefits, particularly those using medical marijuana, then a tabletop vaporizer is going to be your new best friend.
+Tabletop vaporizers generally have knobs or digital controls that allow you to precisely adjust the temperature to get optimum vaporization of your weed, and, therefore, optimum health benefits.
 Some desktop vapes have hookah-like hoses you puff your vape from, or a balloon-like bag that fills with vapor which you then inhale from.
 The Volcano is a desktop vaporizer made by Storz and Bickel that is immensely popular and retails for around $479.00 USD.

 2) Dab rigs